 Supporting people, organisations and communities

-Support for people, communities and organisations is a major part of The Prince’s vision and work and a primary focus for his charities and engagements programme.
-This year the Household supported Their Royal Highnesses in undertaking 619 engagements involving over 60,000 miles of travel – almost double the number of miles in the previous year.
-A total of £9.1 million – over 57 per cent – of after-tax income was spent on official duties and charitable activities.
+Support for people, communities and organisations is a major part of Their Royal Highnesses vision and work and a primary focus for their charities and engagement programmes.
+This year the Household supported Their Royal Highnesses in undertaking 638 engagements across 14 countries and more than 80 towns and cities in the UK.

 Greenhouse gas emissions